 Explore the CIPD's collected perspective on the key issues impacting work, including recommendations, supporting evidence and links to resources for policymakers and employers

-With many employees facing bullying or harassment in the workplace, employers need to adopt a zero-tolerance approach to this problem, ensuring staff work in a safe environment and are treated with respect.
+With many employees facing bullying or harassment in the workplace, employers need to build inclusive cultures where unfair treatment is known to be unacceptable, ensuring staff work in a safe environment and are treated with dignity and respect.

-While most companies have policies on preventing bullying and harassment in the workplace, too many organisations have workplace cultures in which people are afraid to challenge inappropriate behavior or ignored when they do so.
+While most companies have policies on preventing bullying and harassment in the workplace, too many organisations have workplace cultures in which people are afraid to challenge inappropriate behaviour or are not treated seriously when they do so.
 As a result, far too many employees continue to face bullying and harassment in the workplace.

-Organisations should have a zero-tolerance approach to all forms of bullying or harassment.
-Though some of the reasons for this are obvious (legal and reputational risk, work and underperformance), employers also have a fundamental duty to ensure that their staff work in a safe environment, are treated with respect, and have their well-being is maintained.
+Organisations should not tolerate any form of unfair treatment such as bullying or harassment.
+Though some of the reasons for this are obvious (legal and reputational risk, work and underperformance), employers also have a duty of care to ensure that employees work in a safe environment, are treated with respect, and enjoy quality of working life.

-Workers subjected to bullying or harassment experience high stress, become less engaged and are more prone to sickness absence, all of which may lead to higher staff turnover and less productive teams.
+Workers subjected to bullying or harassment can experience high stress, loss of confidence and motivation and higher levels of sickness absence, all of which may lead to increased staff turnover and less productive teams.

-Employers must have clear policies on dignity and respect at work, highlighting the behaviours expected by all employees.
-Managers at all levels must understand their role in leading by example, being proactive if there’s evidence of poor behavior, and responding promptly and consistently to any complaints of bullying or harassment.
+Employers should have clear policies on dignity and respect at work, highlighting the behaviours expected by all employees.
+Managers at all levels should understand their role in leading by example, challenging inappropriate behaviour, and responding promptly and consistently to any complaints of bullying or harassment.

 All allegations of bullying and harassment should be taken seriously and managed consistently, with formal action taken where necessary.